-This function kills the wireless connection and connect to a new one using network ssid and WPA passphrase.
+This function creates a wireless connection using network ssid and WPA passphrase.
 Wrong ssid or passphrase will reject the connection.

-- ssid (str) Unique identifier of the wireless network - password (str) String WPA passphrase necessary to access the network - auto (bool) Whether to set the interface as auto connected after boot.

-gen\network\file (ssid, password, auto=False)

-Generate the network authentication file.
+- ssid (str) Unique identifier of the wireless network - password (str) String WPA passphrase necessary to access the network Leave empty for open network - auto (bool) Whether to set the interface as auto connected after boot. - force (bool) By default the function will only show a warning if a connection already exists.
+Set this parameter to True to forcefully kill the existing connection and create a new one gen\network\file (ssid, password, auto=False) Generate the network authentication file.